yasiryagi/helpdesk/roles/council-members/README.md

 - Perform the required tasks related to the [Community Bounties](#community-bounties)

 ## Council KPIs
 For each Council Term, a set of Council KPIs will be released.
-These will contain tasks that the Council, or individual CMs acting on behalf of the Council, should try to fulfill.
+These will contain tasks that the Council, or individual CMs acting on behalf of the Council, should try to complete.
 Although the tasks and actions required by the Council will vary, the structure of the Council KPIs are fixed.

 ##### Structure Example
 An example of the structure for a single Council KPI is outlined below.
 Note that the number of KPIs, success events, individual and sum of the rewards, and complexity of the KPIs per term will vary.